Sansui AU-9500: Restoration

 This board concludes the replacement of parts in this audio amplifier.

 While having this amplifier on my bench I also redid the soldering of various other joints on all the other boards scattered around.
 I am not going to step into details as there is nothing interesting.
-But here are some pictures.
+But here is a picture.

-Also these packs of RCA connectors were suffering from a transportation hit.
+Also these packs of RCA connectors were suffering from transportation damage.

 All good on the other side as well.